Louisville, Ohio – Rev. Edward R. Wieczorek Jr, 80, passed away Saturday, November 16, 2019 at Aultman Medical Center.

 Family and friends may visit www.peterrossiandsonfh.com to view this obituary, sign the guestbook, and send condolences to Edwards’s family.

-To send flowers to Rev. Edward R. "Ed" Wieczorek's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Edward R. "Ed" Wieczorek, please visit our floral store.